Undergraduate Astronomy Courses

 ASTR 110, Survey of Astronomy (DP, offered Fall, Spring, and Summer) Introduction to the astronomical universe: sky and celestial objects, planetary motion, planets and the Solar System, Sun and stars, the Milky Way and galaxies, cosmology and the universe.
-Sample syllabus: Sample ASTR 110 syllabus
+Sample ASTR 110 syllabus

 ASTR 130, Introduction to Archaeoastronomy (DP, usually offered Fall) Astronomy and celestial lore in ancient cultures: Neolithic Europe, Mayan, Mesoamerican, Egyptian, Mesopotamian, American Indian, Chinese, and Polynesian.
 Concepts of the cosmos, calendars, eclipse predictions, motion of celestial bodies, and navigation.
 Construction of simple observing tools.

-ASTR 281, Astrobiology (DP, WI, offered Spring, Pre: 110 or 240, or consent.)
+ASTR 281, Astrobiology (DP, WI, offered Spring, Pre: 110 or 210, or consent.)
 Are we alone in the universe?
 Modern astronomical, biological, and geological perspectives on this fundamental question.
 Searches for life on Mars, oceans on Europa, planets orbiting other stars.
 Space exploration and colonies, interstellar spaceflight and communication.

 Courses for majors and minors

-ASTR 300L, Observational Astronomy Lab (DY, offered Fall, Pre: 300; PHYS 152 or 274; PHYS 152L or 274L; MATH 215, 241, or 251A.)
+ASTR 300L, Observational Astronomy Lab (DY, offered Fall, Pre: 300 [or concurrent]; PHYS 152 or 274; PHYS 152L or 274L; MATH 216, 242, or 252A.)
 Optical and near-infrared astronomy laboratory.
 Error analysis, properties of light, data, and image processing.
 Astrometric, photometric, and spectroscopic measurement.
-Sample syllabus: Sample ASTR 300L syllabus
+Sample ASTR 300L syllabus

 ASTR 301, Observational Projects (DY, offered Spring, Pre: 300 and 300L) Practical astronomical observing.
 Students select objects to study, plan, and conduct remote observations using research-grade telescopes, reduce data, present results in written and verbal form.
 Introduces LaTeX, literature research, time allocation.
-Sample syllabus: Sample ASTR 301 syllabus
+Sample ASTR 301 syllabus

 ASTR 399, Directed Study Individual reading, observation, or experimentation in astronomy and astrophysics.
 Repeatable four times.